ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 # mdbook-infisearch

-`mdbook-infisearch` is a simple search plugin replacement for [mdBook](https://github.com/rust-lang/mdBook) to use morsels' search interface and library instead of elasticlunr.js.
+`mdbook-infisearch` is a simple search plugin replacement for [mdBook](https://github.com/rust-lang/mdBook) to use InfiSearch' search interface and library instead of elasticlunr.js.

 ## What, why?

 MdBook already has its own built-in search function utilising elasticlunr, which works well enough for most cases.
 This plugin was mainly created as:
-1. A proof-of-concept to integrate morsels with other static site generators easily
+1. A proof-of-concept to integrate InfiSearch with other static site generators easily
 2. A personal means to set up document deployment workflows in CI scripts

-You may nonetheless want to use this plugin if you need Morsels' extra features.
+You may nonetheless want to use this plugin if you need InfiSearch's extra features.
 Some examples:
 - you require PDF file support, or JSON file support to link to out-of-domain pages.
 - spelling correction, automatic prefix search, term proximity ranking, etc.
 - you prefer the look of the UI here.